What are my treatment options if I have borderline resectable cancer?

-Occasionally the cancer may grow very close to major blood vessels near the pancreas.
-You may be able to have surgery, but this depends on which blood vessels are affected by the cancer, and how close the cancer has grown to the blood vessels.
+You may be able to have surgery.
+It depends which blood vessels are affected by the cancer, and how close the cancer has grown to them.